 The Brussels airport of Zaventeem is fined 200,000 euros (220,000 dollars) and the Brussels South Charleroi 100,000 euros (110,000 dollars).
-During the fight against the COVID-19, the airports checked body temperatures of passengers.
+During the fight against COVID-19, the airports checked the body temperatures of passengers.
 They started in June 2020 when non-essential travels resumed and kept doing it until March 2021 in Charleroi and January 2021 in Zaventeem.

 These two airports used thermal cameras to identify people with a body temperature higher than 38°C (100F).
-In Zaventeem, the people with a high body temperature would then receive a questionnaire with possible symptoms related to the COVID-19.
+In Zaventeem, the people with a high body temperature would then receive a questionnaire with possible symptoms related to COVID-19.
 The company which carried out the questionnaire, Ambuce Rescue Team, was fined 20,000 euros.

-In 2021, the Data Protection Authority issued a note saying body temperature was personal data, which was all the more sensitive that it was health personal data.
+In 2021, the Data Protection Authority issued a note saying body temperature was personal data, which was all the more sensitive it was health personal data.
 Such data is protected by the general data protection regulation.

-The authority considered there were no public health reasons nor important public interest for these processes to take place, justifications which would have otherwise allowed exceptional process of personal health data.
+The authority considered there were no public health reasons nor important public interest for these processes to take place, justifications which would have otherwise allowed an exceptional process of personal health data.

-Furthermore, information given to travelers was insufficient and data safety was not correctly taken care of according to the control body.
+Furthermore, the information given to travelers was insufficient and data safety was not correctly taken care of according to the control body.

 “Better safe than sorry is also important in the area of data protection,” said DPA President David Stevens.